 - Work alongside full-time learning

-You can also find a company you would like to work for, and look for jobs and apply on their website.
+You can also find a company or organisation you would like to work for, and look for jobs and apply on their website.
 You may also be able to get job updates, so you can find out about jobs as soon as they are available.
 Sometimes this is described as "registering" or setting up an account.

 Take Action: Sign up to receive our Hot Jobs newsletter to find out about opportunities in Oxfordshire for younger job seekers.